 In this article we’re going to share a strategy framework we use with our clients to execute successful B2B lead generation campaigns.

-We call this “channel stacking” and the purpose is to leverage multiple targeted channels to reach decision-makers.
+We call this strategy “channel stacking”.
+The purpose is to leverage multiple targeted channels to reach decision-makers.

 Before we go into the “How” let’s spend some time talking about the “What” and “Why”.

 There are so many sales and marketing channels today that nobody can deal with them all. (think phone, email, social media, direct mail, ads, webinars, events, masterminds, e-books, podcasts, etc.)

 The decision-makers you need to reach are inundated with information on top of their day-to-day responsibilities.

 So what do overwhelmed decision-makers do?

 First, they shift communications with the outside world to an assistant (aka gatekeeper) to filter for “the important stuff”.
 If an assistant isn’t available, the decision-maker just eliminates the communication channels he or she doesn’t want.
 Phone calls and ads are blocked, email newsletters unsubscribed and everything else marked as spam.
 Emails from automated follow-up campaigns, cold calls to the company’s main switchboard, retargeting ads — they all go in the junk pile.